 Once I had these choices pinned down I decided to add brass accents to the room as I felt it worked so well with the traditional look I was going for but also highlighted the beautiful leaf green velvet I had chosen and I really felt it would elevate the whole look of the room and add to the overall elegance.
 It also worked really well with the beautiful Carrara marble fireplace that was already in the room.
 A huge brass circular mirror was added above the fireplace adding a much needed focal point and a statement chandelier was added to compliment these choices.
 Traditional style floor and desk lamps were added in brass with an additional lamp base and shade chosen to light up a dark corner of the room and add a homely feel.
 I also chose artwork that picked up on the brass accents and mixed this with a more traditional piece above the desk.

+This project is great if you looking for some inspiration for small office ideas for work at home.
 The layout of the room was quite restricted due to the small floor area, huge window and placement of the door none of which were factors I could change!
 In an ideal world I would always place a desk so that it faced out of the window especially where there are beautiful views to be had.
 However it just wasn’t possible here as it would have resulted in the chairs being squashed tightly together behind the door which really wasn’t ideal as I wanted them to be the star of the show!
 In the end I think I chose the best layout and by removing the old shelving in the alcove it meant I was able to fit in a beautiful console table to display some of my favourite artwork and accessories.
 I was also able to comfortably fit in a coffee table and side table which are both great additions as they act as a place to put drinks, books, etc. but can also be styled to suit.
 It also means that this room can be used in the evenings as a space to read or watch TV (our is carefully sunken in the wall where no one sees it) so it really is a multifunctional space and the best of both worlds.

 It is such a wonderful light space and works year round.
 I’m lucky enough to have a log burner in here so it’s wonderful to come in here and light the fire during the cold winter months as it’s super cosy and inviting.
 Equally during the Spring and Summer months when the cottage garden is coming into bloom its the perfect spot to enjoy a morning coffee.
 It’s literally my dream space and I definitely have no regrets about changing its use.
 It’s gone from a very unused unloved space to somewhere I enjoy working every day!